chrisN777/sample-app/README.md

 No real persistence is needed.

 ### Task 3 (optional)
-Implement a parent-child relation for two contacts and ensure on save time that the related contact exists.
+Implement a parent-child relation for contacts.
+When saving a contact A with a related contact B, ensure that B already exists.

 ## Background